hartnetl/the-sealiest-game-you-will-play-today/README.md

 - Accessibility of the site was tested with [WAVE (Web Accessibility Evaluation Tool)](https://wave.webaim.org/).
 index.html results are [here](assets/readme-files/wave-index.png).
 No errors were returned and no contrast issues were detected.
 There was an aria alert as this page doesn't have a header, footer etc as it is not a standard web page.
 game.html results are [here](assets/readme-files/wave-game.png).
-No errors or contrast error were returned.
+No errors or contrast errors were returned.
 There is no alert for this page as it has a defined header and footer.

 - Even though there were no contrast errors detected I decided to use the [webaim contrast checker](https://webaim.org/resources/contrastchecker/).
 The results of this showed my colours weren't contrasted enough and reduced accessibility.
 I changed the colours slightly, and the results for the home page can be found [here](assets/readme-files/index-contrast.png) and the game page [here](assets/readme-files/game-contrast.png).